kenjinc/university-dining-impact-model/data/cleaning-script.md

     ## 10 Antigua and Barbuda
     ## # … with 248 more rows

-## Loading in Our Dietary Footprint Data
+## Cleaning Our Dietary Footprint Data

 Before we can spatially join the relevant columns from our dietary footprint data with our updated shapefile data, we will need to first